|

 lower cupboards before

 I just love how practical they are.
-But, I’m also slightly embarrassed to admit that we’ve been using them for almost a year without any doors or drawer fronts on them!
+But, I’m also more than slightly embarrassed to admit that we’ve been using them for almost a year without any doors or drawer fronts on them!
 (Except the one that came with drawer fronts… Hallelujah!)

 Every time I stop in at the Restore, I check their supply of drawer fronts and doors.
 I know that eventually the right size will come in.
 The cost savings is worth the patience to wait…